 The Issuer is both an operating company and the parent company of its corporate group.
 The OTP Group provides universal banking service, including through several domestic and foreign subsidiaries.
 In Hungary, traditional banking operations are performed by the Issuer while specialised services, including car leasing, mortgage lending and investment funds, are offered by the Issuer's subsidiaries.
 In addition to operating in Hungary, the OTP Group currently operates, through its banking subsidiaries, in the following countries: Albania, Bulgaria, Croatia, Montenegro, Moldova, Romania, Russia, Serbia, Slovenia and Ukraine.
 After the completion of a divestment in November 2020, the OTP Group has no more banking operations in Slovakia.
+The OTP Group will also operate in Uzbekistan if the Issuer concludes its announced acquisition of Ipoteka Bank.
+The financial closure of the transaction in Uzbekistan is expected to take place in the first half of 2023.
 The Issuer currently has two representative offices (with non-banking activities, with the sole aim of representing and promoting the Issuer in the given country), one is located in Beijing, China, and the other one is located in Eschborn, Germany.
-As at 31 March 2021, the OTP Group provides financial services through 1.498 branches, agent networks and electronic channels.
-The OTP Group's total assets were HUF 24.308 billion (EUR 67 billion) as at 31 March 2021, out of which close to 43 per cent. was in Hungary.
-The next four largest foreign operations comprised 42 per cent. of the OTP Group's total assets (Bulgaria 18 per cent., Croatia 10 per cent., Serbia 8 per cent. and Slovenia 6 per cent.).
-Based on publicly available information on central bank and bank association websites3, the Issuer's management believes the Issuer to be the market leader in terms of total assets in Hungary and among the leading banking players in Bulgaria, Croatia, Serbia and Slovenia.
+As at 31 December 2022, the OTP Group provides financial services through 1,392 branches, agent networks and electronic channels.
+The OTP Group's total assets were HUF 32,804 billion (EUR 82 billion) as at 31 December 2022, out of which close to 42 per cent. was in Hungary.
+The next four largest foreign operations comprised 42 per cent. of the OTP Group's total assets (Bulgaria 18 per cent., Croatia 10 per cent., Serbia 8 per cent. and Slovenia 5 per cent.).
+Based on publicly available information on central bank and bank association websites12, the Issuer's management believes the Issuer to be the market leader in terms of total assets in Hungary and among the leading banking players in Bulgaria, Croatia, Montenegro, Serbia and Slovenia.